developer-swetabh/ImagePicker-Android/README.md

 </application>
 ```

 Make sure that the authorities string matches with the string you are passing to constructor of library as follow.
-It would be better to store authorities string in `strings.xml` file to reduce the conflicts.
+It would be better to store authorities string in `strings.xml` file to reduce the chances of conflicts.

 ```xml
 <resources>